loopwerk/loopwerk.io/content/articles/2026-01-19-django-tasks-review.md

 What makes this particularly frustrating is that Django had a clear opportunity to do more.

 [DEP 14](https://github.com/django/deps/blob/main/accepted/0014-background-workers.rst) explicitly talks about a database backend, deferring tasks to run at a specific time in the future, and a new email backend that offloads work to the background.
 None of that has made it into Django itself yet.
-Why wasn't the database worker from [django-tasks](https://github.com/RealOrangeOne/django-tasks) at least added to Django , or something equivalent?
+Why wasn't the database worker from [django-tasks](https://github.com/RealOrangeOne/django-tasks) at least added to Django, or something equivalent?
 This would have covered a large percentage of real-world use cases with minimal operational complexity.

 Instead, we got an abstraction without an implementation.